erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 ---
 ## Edge Cases
 BOLT specifications are comprehensive, but they can't cover every edge case.
-When the spec says `r field should contain one or more entries` - what happens with zero entries?
+When the spec says `r field should contain one or more entries`.
+What happens with zero entries?
 The spec doesn't explicitly say.

 This is where implementations diverge:
 - Some reject it (Rust-Lightning, Core Lightning)